hexojs/hexo/source/docs/commands.md

 $ hexo new [layout] <title>
 ```

-Create a new article.
+Creates a new article.
 If `layout` isn't defined, it'll be `default_layout` setting.
 If the title is more than one word, wrap it with quotation marks.

 ## generate